-We might only be steps from the beach, but that didn’t stop this couple from bringing the beach to the Cuvier Club!
+We might only be steps from the beach, but that didn’t stop this couple from bringing it to their wedding!
 They decked out our ceremony site and ballroom with a bunch of beach-themed decorations.
 They had everything from a driftwood pergola to sea shells at the entrance of the aisle.
 As always, the wedding was a success and everyone had a blast.
 Check out these photos that we took to share!
 If you really like something put it on Pinterest!

-This is the first time I’ve seen a beachy wedding at the Cuvier Club which is surprising since we are so close to all the famous beaches that La Jolla is famous for.
-This is the aisle just as guests were showing up and just about ready.
+This is the first time I’ve seen this type of wedding at the Cuvier which is surprising since we are located right in La Jolla This is the aisle just as guests were showing up and just about ready.

 These reserved signs were really neat.
 They really made every effort to make sure all the decor matched the theme.